FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 The gorgeous German Shepherd dog is consistently #2 on the AKC's list of most popular dog breeds (a spot it's held consistently since 2009)

-As their name suggests, GSD's originated in Germany and were originally bred as herding dogs.
+As their name suggests, the hard-working and intelligent GSD originated in Germany and was originally bred as a herding dog.

 The first officially recognized GSD was registered in Germany in 1899, by the founding father of the breed, Captain Max Von Stephanitz and the earliest specimens of the breed traveled to the UK with British soldiers returning from the war.

 Due to their stunning good looks, intelligence, train-ability and hard-working nature, this breeds' popularity went from strength to strength and continues to do so.

 If you've ever owned or spent any time around these dogs, this will NOT surprise you!

 Height: 22 - 26 inches

 Coat: Variety of strong rich colors.
 Most popular is black and tan or black and red, but sable or all black are also fairly common.
 White German Shepherds can be beautiful, but it's considered to be a fault and they're not acceptable by AKC standards.
 Blue or liver are more rare and are also unacceptable.
 The coat length comes in either stock (standard short coat), plush or long.

 Grooming: Minimal, daily brushing.
 Long-coated dogs require more care.

 German Shepherds are working dogs and love to have a 'job' to do (eg.